Nijmegen: Climate

-Sights

 Historical remains

 Few Roman remains are visible today; a fragment of the old city wall can be seen near the casino and the foundations of the amphitheatre are traced in the paving of the present-day Rembrandtstraat.
 The Valkhof Museum, on the Valkhof, has a permanent display of the history of Nijmegen, including artifacts from the Roman era.
 Additionally, they usually have temporary exhibitions of more and less famous artists.
-During building works in the Waapsrong area, ruins from the Roman times were found which were identified in 2022 as those of a Roman sauna.
+During building works in the Waalsprong area, ruins from before the Roman times were found which were identified in 2022 as those of a sauna.
 This 3,600 year-old sauna is the first of its kind in mainland Europe.

-Not many very old buildings are left in town: first the Americans carpet-bombed it in February 1944, later the Germans shelled it for about five months after the liberation in September 1944, and finally there were a number of vigorous city planners in the 1950s, 60s and 70s who finished the demolition.
+Not many very old buildings are left in town: first the Americans bombed it in February 1944, later the Germans shelled it for about five months after the liberation in September 1944, and finally there were a number of vigorous city planners in the 1950s, 60s and 70s who finished the demolition.
 There are still a few noteworthy sights, however.
 Valkhof hill downtown features a Carolingian chapel (eighth, ninth century AD) and a small remainder of an imperial castle that was demolished in 1798.
 The 750-year old Stevenskerk had to be reconstructed after WWII.

+Demographics

+As of 2023, Nijmegen has a total population of about 182,465.